trillium-rs/trillium/docs/src/core_concepts.md

 {{#include ../../native-tls/examples/native-tls.rs}}
 ```

-## Sequences
+## Sequences and Tuples

 Earlier, we discussed that we can use state to send data between
 handlers and that handlers can always pass along the conn
 unchanged.
 In order to use this, we need to introduce the notion of
 Sequences.
-A sequence is a `Vec` of handlers, each of which is run on
+A Sequence is a `Vec` of handlers, each of which is run on
 the connection until one of the handlers halts the conn.

 > 🔌 Readers familiar with elixir plug will recognize this notion as